maxrusse/GuideGPT/README.md

         ```

 5. **Specify the Publications Directory**
-    - Ensure your MRONJ scientific publications are in the specified folder (default is `publications`).
+    - Ensure your MRONJ scientific publications are in the specified folder (default is `MRONJ`).

 6. **Execute the Cells**
     - Run each cell sequentially to initialize the vector store and launch the chatbot interface.